 Recurrent respiratory papilloma (RRP) – What is it?

-Laryngeal papillomas, like warts, can recur even after complete surgical removal.
+Laryngeal papilloma, like warts, can recur even after complete surgical removal.
 Many patients require multiple surgeries.
-We have developed a concept in treatment in which surgical ablation under general anesthesia and / or local anesthesia is combined with injection of a virostatic agent and other measures, and with which we have had very good experience.
+We have developed a concept in treatment in which surgical ablation under general anaesthesia and/or local anaesthesia is combined with injection of a virostatic agent and other measures, and with which we have had very good experience.

 With the surface, which appears dotted with a special vascular pattern, the suspected diagnosis can be included or excluded with a high degree of certainty if the endoscope optics are of the appropriate quality.
 However, the final confirmation of the diagnosis must be made by a histological examination of the tissue.
 The HPV type can also be determined and the benign nature of the change can be demonstrated.